Is there a decile 'cut-off' point for SFP interviews?

 We can put you in touch with some of last year’s and this year’s SFP doctors

 The research posts in Severn are described as ‘unbundled’ from the clinical posts.
-Does this mean academic foundation doctors are able to design their own mix of rotations, subject to competition with others?
+Does this mean specialised foundation doctors are able to design their own mix of rotations, subject to competition with others?

 No, it means that there will be a list of clinical rotations and a list of academic research project areas and the candidate will rank each separately.
 This means that we will be better able to match the research opportunities to the best candidates each year rather than potentially shoe-horning them into fixed programme choices.
 Thus the best candidates will get the first choice of clinical rotation and project area.
 It also allows us to accommodate year by year fluctuations in the number of our best candidates wanting to do research in each discipline so for example we might have 3 of our best candidates want to do Psychiatry and none doing Surgery (or vice versa) whereas before we had to have someone in each research area because the clinical job was associated with a specific research project.